 IEP Policy File network accessibility

 Creators SHOULD ensure that IEP Policy Files are made available at the network accessible URLs.
-Providers SHOULD ensure that when IEP Policy References are used to mark threat intelligence that Recipients will be able to access the referenced IEP Policy Files.
-To clarify, IEP Policy Files MAY be publicly accessible on the Internet, or MAY be housed within a private or restricted network – the only requirement is that the Recipient of the threat intelligence marked with the IEP has the ability to access them.
+Providers SHOULD ensure that when IEP Policy References are used to mark information that Recipients will be able to access the referenced IEP Policy Files.
+To clarify, IEP Policy Files MAY be publicly accessible on the Internet, or MAY be housed within a private or restricted network – the only requirement is that the Recipient of the information marked with the IEP has the ability to access them.

-If an IEP Policy File needs to be moved to a different URL, then a URL redirection SHOULD be made to ensure that implementations that ingest old threat intelligence marked with an IEP will still work as they will be redirected to the new IEP Policy File location.
+If an IEP Policy File needs to be moved to a different URL, then a URL redirection SHOULD be made to ensure that implementations that ingest old information marked with an IEP will still work as they will be redirected to the new IEP Policy File location.

 IEP Policy Reference